Abandonment option: The option of terminating an investment earlier than originally planned.

-Annual report: Yearly record of a publicly held company's financial condition.
-It includes a description of the firm's operations, its balance sheet and income statement.
+Annual report: A yearly record of a publicly held company's financial condition.
+It includes a description of the firm's operations, its balance sheet, and income statement.
 SEC rules require that it be distributed to all shareholders.
 A more detailed version is called a 10-K.

 Annualized gain: If stock X appreciates 1.5% in one month, the annualized gain for that sock over a twelve month period is 12*1.5% = 18%.
 Compounded over the twelve month period, the gain is (1.015)^12 = 19.6%.